What is a Joint or Reserve Attorney?

 You can specify that your attorneys (we usually recommend appointing more than one) should make decisions about your property and financial affairs, and your health and welfare jointly, or jointly and severally.
 We tend to prefer the latter because it allows for a degree of flexibility; ‘jointly and severally’ means that decisions can be made by one attorney or the other, or by both.

-These are contingency measures that are very easy to put in place.
+These are contingency measures that are actually very easy to put in place.
 It’s usually straightforward.
 And while the real benefit may not be felt until many years down the line (or not at all, if your mental health remains in good shape), a Lasting Power of Attorney brings peace of mind that everything will be taken care of if capacity becomes lost.

 To discuss a Power of Attorney, contact our Private Client Department, who will be more than happy to answer your questions.
-Tel: 01264 353411, email: wills@bsandi.co.uk or fill in our no-obligation, online enquiry form and we will be in touch shortly.
+Call 01264 353411, email: wills@bsandi.co.uk or fill in our no-obligation, online enquiry form and we will be in touch shortly.